gravitational/gravity/docs/5.x/catalog.md

 synchonized with the local Docker registries.

-When deploying into a generic Kubernetes cluster, the install command needs to know where to push the images to and where the chart resources will pull them from:
+When deploying into a generic Kubernetes cluster, the install command needs to know where to push the images and where the chart resources should pull them from:

 ```bsh